lmhbali16/lmhbali16/README.md

 - 🔭 I’m currently working at Nine, a broadcasting and news media company in Australia
 - 🌱 I’m currently learning algorithms and frontend
 - 🏠 Currently living in Sydney, Australia
-- 🥅 For 2022, my goal is to finish my portfolio and be proficient in data structure and algoritms
+- 🥅 My goal is to continue working on some of my secret projects and be proficient in data structure and algoritms
-- ⚡ Fun fact: I love football (soccer) and League of Legends
+- ⚡ Fun fact: I love football (soccer) and Fc Barcelona

 ### Connect with me: